danny-allen/generator-wp-theme/README.md

 ```

 This command will run the generator.
 Just answer all the questions and let Yeoman do it's thing!

 ```
 yo wp-theme
 ```

-Now when you create a theme in your WordPress installation you can symlink to this project folder.
-This this:
+You now have your theme which should exists somewhere outside of the WordPress installtion.
+Now go to the themes folder (wp-content/themes) and create a symlink to your theme folder, like this:

 ```
-ln -s /path/to/theme /path/to/wordpress/wp-content/plugins/themename/app
+ln -s /path/to/your-theme/app theme-name
 ```

 Swap `app` to `dist` on production (this can be created with the `gulp` command inside the project folder).